-Coronavirus: India registers 53,256 new cases – lowest in nearly three months
+Coronavirus: India records lowest daily rise in new cases in nearly three months

 The toll rose by 1,422 to 3,88,135.